ATL-WDI-Curriculum/bootstrap-intro/readme.md

 #### We can use SASS to DRY up our Bootstrap!

 Bootstrap is written in LESS, which is like SASS, but it is written in Javascript ( there is also an [official SASS port!](http://getbootstrap.com/css/#sass)).
 [SASS](http://sass-lang.com/) stands for Syntactically Awesome Style Sheets.
 SASS is an extension of CSS.
-SASS allows you to use variables for colors, nested rules, and even different variants of colors.
+SASS allows you to use variables for colors, nested rules, and even math and functions.
 However, in order to use SASS, you need to have Ruby installed.
 If you have a mac, Ruby comes pre-installed.
 On a Linux or Windows computer, you will also need to install Ruby before using SASS.

 The [Github README for bootstrap-sass](https://github.com/twbs/bootstrap-sass) details a number of ways to incorporate this "Sass-powered version of Bootstrap 3" into your applications.